Stop Faded Paint in Its Tracks: Preventing Sun and Weather Damage

 Use a Topcoat Sealant

-Apply a clear topcoat sealant over the final coat of paint.
-This adds an extra protective barrier against sunlight, moisture, and temperature changes.
-Reapply the sealant every 2-3 years to maintain protection.
+A clear, compatible topcoat over the final color coat adds a protective barrier against sunlight, moisture, and temperature swings.
+Maintain it on the schedule recommended by the manufacturer (often every 2–3 years for clear coats) to preserve performance.

 Limit Sun Exposure